yws888/website_for_TAP/README.md

 -Adding 2FA & Captcha to admin page login for further authentication

+- Setting inbound traffic rules to only allow traffic from specific ports and IP addresses

+- Principle of Least Privilege: Only allow minimal privileges for accounts which require them in cloud configuration settings

 Assumptions/Interpretations:

--
+- Non-CRUD actions can be logged
+- There is no performance limitation hence collectstatic was used to collect static files for nginx

 Notes on architecture decisions:

--I have used the Django framework for this website, which follows a Model-View-Template architecture.
+- I have used the Django framework for this website, which follows a Model-View-Template architecture.
 The data interface  is in the models (models.py), app business logic is in the views (views.py), and output is in the templates (html files).

 ![Alt text](<Screenshot 2023-09-18 at 2.55.37 pm.png>)

-Grading Criteria / Matric
-You will be graded on:
-• Readability and code cleanliness
-• Good coding practices
-• Code structure/design, e.g. modularity, testability
-• User Experience
-• Git best practices (Gitflow)
-• Documentation
-• Ease of running source code without external troubleshooting